 What is the ILAE Academy?

 The ILAE Academy, launched in 2020, provides a structured learning environment with educational activities of different types which are mapped to specific competencies and learning objectives of the ILAE Curriculum.
 Participants can enroll in courses, access unique learning materials developed by experts in the field, and track learning progress according to one’s level of proficiency in epileptology.
-New in 2022 is the ability to earn Continuing Medical Education (AMA PRA Category 1 Credits™) for select learning activities and CME-equivalent ILAE credit points for all Academy learning activities.
+Since 2022, the ability to earn Continuing Medical Education (AMA PRA Category 1 Credits™) or CME-equivalent ILAE credit points has been available for Academy learning activities.
 Courses may be face-to-face, online self-directed, or online tutored, depending on the topic.

 ILAE Academy Learning Journey